kaushikd49/exec-gtalk-bot/README.md

 This was a hack I had worked on during one of the hack-nights at work.

 ## How does it work ?
-This tool uses PyGtalkRobot to bring up an instance of GtalkBot.
-This instace responds to certain commands, to help run remote ssh commands via pysftp.
+This hack uses PyGtalkRobot to bring up an instance of GtalkBot, which responds to certain commands, to help run remote ssh commands via pysftp.

 ## Usage
 - Install the following Python modules
    * pysftp
    * py3dns